Braces Care

 How Often Should I Get a Cleaning?

-Additionally, it is highly recommended to increase the frequency of professional dental cleanings—ideally scheduling them every three to four months instead of the usual six—to ensure a deeper clean and prevent potential issues.
+It is highly recommended to increase the frequency of professional dental cleanings—ideally scheduling them every three to four months instead of the usual six—to ensure a deeper clean and prevent potential issues.
 The presence of braces significantly raises the risk of cavities and gum inflammation, making consistent oral care even more critical in preserving the health of your teeth and gums throughout your orthodontic treatment.

 What Foods Do I Avoid?